JADE1: Disease associations

 Role of JADE1 in human disease has not been elucidated.
 A recent study searched for novel submicroscopic genetic changes in myelofibrosis, which is a bone marrow cancer.
 The study identified seven novel deletions and translocations in small cohort of patients with primary myelofibrosis.
 JADE1 and the adjacent gene called Sodium channel and clathrin linker 1 (SCLT1) were significantly modified.
 As a result of mutation, JADE1 gene has deletions of intron 5-6 and exons 6-11, which would produce JADE1 missing a large chunk of protein starting from the PHD zinc finger.
 The relevance to pathogenesis is under investigation.

 In a handful of pilot studies JADE1 expression was examined in colon cancers and renal carcinomas.
 The results in these studies do not always reconcile.
 The results of some studies are generated mostly from the histochemical analysis of tumor specimens using JADE1 antibody with uncharacterized specificities towards JADE1 in general, and JADE1S or JADE1L in particular.
 Results of study using in silico microarray algorithm analysis shows, that PHF17 mRNA may play a role in the development of pancreatic cancer.
 These promising lines of investigations require further controls and additional assessments.

+Recent evidence suggests that JADE1 may play a role in neurodegenerative tauopathies.